 What You Can Do For The Future

 Depending on how you get paid (early or regular,) this will not be your last long pay period this year.
-Plan ahead now so that your August and November don’t have any additional stress – goodness knows that life can be stressful enough without money troubles, especially during the holiday season.
+Plan ahead now so that your November don’t have any additional stress – goodness knows that life can be stressful enough without money troubles, especially during the holiday season.